Orion the Hunter is easy to spot in January

-As seen from mid-northern latitudes, you’ll find Orion in the southeast at early evening and shining high in the south by late evening (around 10 to 11 p.m. local time).
-If you live at temperate latitudes to the south of the equator, you’ll see Orion high in your northern sky at this hour.
-Pick out Orion’s Belt and the nearby bright stars in that part of the sky, and you’ve probably found Orion.
+As seen from mid-northern latitudes, you’ll find Orion in the southeast in the early evening and shining high in the south by mid-to-late evening (around 9 to 10 p.m. local time, the time on your clock wherever you live).
+If you live at temperate latitudes south of the equator, you’ll see Orion high in your northern sky around that same hour.